 There are a variety of sizes and types of pedestrian gates but they can be integrated with access control and/or automated.

 Activity level - The level of activity will dictate the type of gate you get and any associated security measures.
-It defeats the object of having a gate or barrier if you are going to leave it open when it is busy.
+It defeats the object of having a barrier if you are going to leave it open when it is busy.

-Integration - When you choose a gate or barrier, you may want to think about adding an extra layer of security by integration it with other security solutions.
+Integration - When you choose a security barrier, you may want to think about adding an extra layer of security by integrating it with other security solutions.
 For instance, you may distribute fob access control to staff, each one is registered to an individual with a picture against the file.
 When they swipe the fob, ANPR CCTV Camera can be used to recognise if it is that individual, if it is them, they can enter.
 If it isn’t, it triggers an alarm to a designated person to check.

 Think about how secure you need the entrance to be or if it a perimeter fence, how you will know if someone has penetrated it.

 Not sure where to start or what security measures you need?

 A security site audit would mean that we will come to your site, look at the size and location, assess the security risks and current security measures.

 We will give you a completed security audit with a list of our suggestions.